dstorre/ESL-Teacher-Effects/README.md

 # ESL-Teacher-Effects
 This is paper # 1 from the dissertation

-This paper will answer the following
+This paper will answer the following:

 1. How frequently are Els taught by an ESL credentialed or El experienced teacher in their math and language arts classes?
 a.
 How does access vary over time, by urbanicity, by school level, and across schools with different proportions of Els?